 IB Plaza has always both intrigued and confounded me.
 The kaleidoscope of weird angles, the appearance of cars behind upper floor windows, and proliferation of signs in hangul have all attracted my attention in the past, but nothing has drawn my eye toward an entrance other than one apparently for automobiles.
 What does “IB” stand for, for that matter?
 A website called Visit Korea Town might be expected to adopt a boosterish tone but instead describes IB Plaza as a “large rundown shopping structure.”
 As we stood across the street pondering and admiring, several people were witnessed entering through what appeared to be two entrances, and so we crossed the street.

 Built in 1931, IB Plaza’s construction pre-dates Koreatown, even though it feels thoroughly Koreanized now.
 Back then, the Korean population of Los Angeles was mostly centered along Jefferson Boulevard in South Los Angeles’s historic West Adams district.
-The Korean population was still sufficiently present there as late as 1965, when Francis Lewe opened the city’s first Korean restaurant, Korea House, at 2731 West ]efferson.
+The Korean population was still sufficiently present there as late as 1965 when Francis Lewe opened the city’s first Korean restaurant, Korea House, at 2731 West ]efferson.
 IB Plaza was apparently built to house an automobile sales business.
-Today it contains several businesses and it is, despite appearances, essentially and indoor mall — although it feels a bit like the aforementioned sorts of shops frequently encountered by subway riders in Korea.
+Today it contains several businesses and it is, despite appearances, essentially an indoor mall — although it feels a bit like the aforementioned sorts of shops frequently encountered by subway riders in Korea.
 It might not be especially pretty, at least in its current state, but what it lacks in beauty it more than makes up for with gritty charm and a strange air of mystery.
 How could anyone not love a retail space that at every dead end or narrow hallway makes patrons feel like trespassers?

-Sadly, IB Plaza might not be long for this world, despite the presence of tenants, it’s unique designs, and arguably historic character.
+Sadly, IB Plaza might not be long for this world, despite the presence of tenants, its unique designs and arguably historic character.
 In 2016 its current owners, Western Plaza Capital Holding, filed plans to redevelop the property as a large mixed-use complex with 96 residences and 148 hotel rooms.
-Although Los Angeles is in dire need of housing — and while it’s hard to hate mixed-use developments — shouldn’t we preserve weird spaces like IB Plaza until until we’ve gotten rid every last parking lot?
+Although Los Angeles is in dire need of housing — and while it’s hard to hate mixed-use developments — shouldn’t we preserve weird spaces like IB Plaza until we’ve gotten rid every last parking lot?
 And when that blessed day comes, perhaps we’ll be able to move weird, creepy malls to outer suburbs like Lancaster, Palmdale, and Santa Clarita, where interesting structures are fewer and farther between.
 If we can move a big rock to LACMA, and a shuttle to the California Science Center, then moving a mall should be a walk in the park.

 KOREATOWN PLAZA – 코리아 타운 플라자